Bicycle and Pedestrian Safety

 Ride defensively (assume motor vehicles cannot see you)

-If you’ve been involved or injured in a bicycle or pedestrian accident, contact Paul Aiken at the Law Offices of Aiken & Aiken, P.C. in Hyannis for a Free Consultation.
+If you’ve been involved or injured in a bicycle or pedestrian accident, contact Steven or Paul Aiken at the Law Offices of Aiken & Aiken, P.C. in Hyannis for a Free Consultation.